Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Introduction

 \section{Introduction}

-Time-to-event endpoints are often used for evaluating treatment efficacy in many disease areas.
-However, designing trials in which the primary endpoint is a time-to-event variable is challenging.
-In this context, the statistical information of interest depends on the number of events that occur rather than on the number of patients enrolled.
-Accordingly, the trial is usually powered on the expected number of events \parencite{Wu}.
-Interim analyses are increasingly planned to allow early stopping for efficacy or futility for ethical and economic reasons \parencite{WassmerBrannath2025GroupSequential}.
-Group-sequential designs are typically adopted and type-I error is controlled via alpha-spending or boundary methods \parencite{JennisonTurnbull2025GroupSequentialAdaptive}.
-The operating characteristics of a group sequential test - power, error rates, and stopping probabilities - depend on the number and timing of looks, on the information accrued at each analysis and on the maximum planned information at the final analysis.
-Consequently, the protocol must ensure sufficient follow‐up to achieve the target number of events required to preserve the nominal power.
-In addition, interim analyses should be conducted at the information levels specified at the design stage.
-If analyses are performed at times corresponding to a different number of events than planned, the Type I error probability may be adversely affected \parencite{Lan1989} \parencite{Proschan1992}.
+Time-to-event endpoints are widely used to evaluate treatment efficacy across disease areas.
+In these trials, the amount of statistical information available for interim and final analyses is driven primarily by the number of events observed during follow-up.
+For this reason, sample-size calculations are usually expressed in terms of an expected number of events \parencite{Wu}.
+Interim analyses are also frequently incorporated to allow early stopping for efficacy or futility for ethical and economic reasons \parencite{WassmerBrannath2025GroupSequential}.
+In group-sequential designs, type-I error is typically controlled through alpha-spending or boundary methods \parencite{JennisonTurnbull2025GroupSequentialAdaptive}, and the planned operating characteristics depend on the information accrued at each look.
+Analyses should therefore occur at the information levels specified in the design; otherwise, the type-I error probability may be adversely affected \parencite{Lan1989, Proschan1992}.